KonradGalczynski/Learning/articles/extensionMethodsTesting.md

     await jobRestClient.Received(1).GetJobAsync(jobId, token);
 }
 ```
 As you can see testing this extension method is not difficult.
 We are creating mock for the extended interface, create input data, execute the extension method, and assert on results.
 Nothing fancy here.
-Let's move to client code which is using this extension method.
+Let's move to client code that uses this extension method.

 ```
 public class ReportingJobRunner